apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 Pickling in the Python SDK is set up to pickle the state of the global namespace.
 By default, global imports, functions, and variables defined in the main session are not saved during the serialization of a Beam job.
 Thus, one might encounter an unexpected `NameError` when running a `DoFn` on any remote runner using portability.
-To resolve this, manage the main session by simply setting the main session.
+To resolve this, manage the main session by simply setting the main session, `--save_main_session`.
 This will load the pickled state of the global namespace onto the Dataflow workers.
 For example, see [Handling NameErrors](https://cloud.google.com/dataflow/docs/guides/common-errors#how-do-i-handle-nameerrors) to set the main session on the `DataflowRunner`.

+The dill pickler is the default pickler in the Python SDK.

 **NOTE**: This applies to the Python SDK executing with the dill pickler on any remote runner using portability.
 Therefore, this issue will not occur in `DirectRunner`.
-Additionally, note that the dill pickler is the default pickler in the Python SDK.
+Additionally, if users cannot use the version of `dill` or `cloudpickle` required by Beam, and choose to install a custom version, they must also ensure that they use the same custom version at runtime (for example in their custom container, or by specifying a pipeline dependency requirement).